Frequently Asked Questions

 Yes, we treat many patients who live in other parts of South Africa and also from other countries.
 Patients will often decide to have eye laser treatment while on holiday, and while visiting family and friends.

 If you live outside of Cape Town and plan on having eye laser surgery with us, then you’ll need to be in Cape Town for at least a week.
-You’ll need this timeframe so that you can attend the first two post-operative visits.
+You’ll need this period so that you can attend the first two post-operative visits.

 Thereafter, we’ll keep in contact by email.
 When you are back at home, you can visit a local optometrist or optician to get a refraction reading and then forward this reading to us.